Telles01/Telles01/README.md

 - 📍 From RJ living in Belo Horizonte
 - 💻 Developer at [Biomtech](https://biomtech.com.br/)
-- 🌈 Sharing a little of my Front-End journey at [Bernard Telles](https://www.instagram.com/papodedev/)
+- 📢 Sharing a little of my journey at [Bernard Telles](https://www.instagram.com/)

 **Find me elsewhere** 🌍